 Access

-- Must cover the entire Continuum of Care (CoC) - Coordinate with street outreach - Common assessment across CoC, approved by CoC boards - Effective outreach to all populations
+- Must cover the entire Continuum of Care (CoC)

-Assessment
+- Coordinate with street outreach

+- Common assessment across CoC

+- Effective outreach to all populations

-- CoC must incorporate a standardized assessment practice across its coordinated entry system. - Assessment must collect sufficient information to make consistent prioritization decisions. - Assessment must collect sufficient information to facilitate access to housing and supportive services, including health and other public systems.
+Assessment - CoC must incorporate a standardized assessment practice across its coordinated entry system. - Assessment must collect sufficient information to make consistent prioritization decisions. - Assessment must collect sufficient information to facilitate access to housing and supportive services.

-Prioritization

-- CoCs must use the coordinated entry system to prioritize referrals to housing and services. - Prioritization must be based on a specific and definable set of criteria that are made publicly available through the CoC's written prioritization standards and approved by the CoC board - HUD requires special prioritization considerations for federally funded Permanent Supportive Housing programs.
+Prioritization - CoCs must use the coordinated entry (CE) system (CES) to prioritize people for referral to housing and services. - Prioritization must be based on a specific and definable set of criteria that are made publicly available through the CoC's written prioritization standards. - HUD requires special prioritization considerations for Permanent Supportive Housing (PSH) programs.

-Referral

-- The group of people with the highest priority must be offered housing and supportive services projects first. - Programs should be low-barrier, facilitating the referral process. - Referral process must comply with all applicable nondiscrimination provisions of federal civil rights laws and HUD's Equal Access Rule.
+Referral - The group of persons with the highest priority must be offered housing and supportive services projects first. - CE and programs should be low-barrier, facilitating the referral process. - Referral process must comply with all applicable nondiscrimination provisions of federal civil rights laws and HUD's Equal Access Rule.

-Built for Zero

-- A national movement to support housing services systems in moving communities to "functional zero homelessness." - Set of data quality and policy tools overlaying coordinated entry and homeless services systems, meant to improve outcomes.
+Built for Zero - A national movement to support housing services systems in moving communities to "functional zero homelessness." - Set of data quality and policy tools overlaying CE and homeless services systems, meant to improve outcomes.
+Case Conferencing In case conferencing, the most relevant information you can discuss about a client is the actions you're taking to move them to the next step - Actions taken last week - Actions to take next week - What you're learning-about your client and your system-as you go

-Case Conferencing

-In case conferencing, the most relevant information you can discuss about a client is the actions you're taking to move them to the next step

-- Actions taken last week

-- Actions to take next week

-- What you're learning-about your client and your system-as you go